Haulyn5/PaperHelper/README.md

 - [x] Show similar paper for a given paper (based on the feature vectors)
 - [x] Fetch information from dblp
 - [x] An Edit page for the user to edit the information of a paper.
+- [x] Add semantic embedding method like [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) to enhance the performance.
+- [x] A setting page for the user to change the default query, the number of similar papers to show, ranking parameters, etc.
+- [x] The search result could be improved.
+Arxiv-sanity-lite shows a better result.
+Now we incorporate the search method of arxiv-sanity-lite as `Match` and you could chose it in the settings page.
 - [ ] Implement abstract parser for more conferences
-- [ ] Add semantic embedding method like [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) to enhance the performance.
-- [ ] An page to allow user to manually compute feature vectors.
+- [ ] A page to allow user to manually compute feature vectors.
-- [ ] A setting page for the user to change the default query, the number of similar papers to show, ranking parameters, etc.
 - [ ] Allow user to add tags to papers
 - [ ] Allow user to receive recommendations based on tagged papers (like [arxiv-sanity-lite](https://github.com/karpathy/arxiv-sanity-lite))
 - [ ] Analysis page for a specific conference
-- [ ] The search result could be improved.
-Arxiv-sanity-lite shows a better result.
-(Better ranking)

 ## Installation